Stage-4: Dynamic Evolution

 Stopping at this Stage

-has been extended through fitting into a suitable , activated through its underlying , and put in perspective via an that reveals inner workings of the situation, including the power of feedback and the effect of context.At each Stage, the explanation has definitely become more satisfying and seemingly more satisfactory as well.
-So there is a sense of closure by
+The situation has now been well-clarified in all features judged crucial.
+The initial explanation-μ1 has been extended through fitting into a suitable model-μ2, activated through its underlying polarization-μ3, and put in perspective via a narrative-μ4 that reveals inner dynamics of the situation, including the power of feedback and the effect of context.

-.
-This allows a spontaneous re-entry into the , but lower down in the ellipse because significantly more factors have been identified and included.The seemingly
+At each Stage, the explanation has definitely become more satisfying and seemingly more satisfactory as well.
+So there is a sense of closure by Stage-4.
+This allows a spontaneous re-entry into the Causal mode-μ1, but lower down in the ellipse because significantly more factors have been identified and included.

-can now be described as a seemingly .In many cases, stopping at this Stage will be felt to be appropriate.
+In many cases, stopping at this Stage will be felt to be appropriate.

-- Re-enter the Causal Mode but further down the ellipse.
+• Re-enter the Causal mode but further down the ellipse.